 File Size: Determines the size of a file.
 The condition you use to set the requirement includes the filename, an operator, and a size.
 The filename can be any file name supported by the operating system.
-The possible operators are equals (=), does not equal (<>), is greater than (>), is greater than or equal to (>=), is less than (<), and is less than or equal to (<=).
+The possible operators are equals (=), does not equal (<>), is greater than (>), is greater than or equal to (>=).
 The possible sizes are designated in bytes (Bytes), kilobytes (KB), megabytes (MB), and gigabytes (GB).
 For example, if you set the condition to docl.pdf <= 3 MB, the docl.pdf file must be less than or equal to 3 megabytes to meet the requirement.